awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 Used as a general extension for any purpose\.
 **Registration and renewal period**
 One to ten years\.
+**Restrictions**
+The registry for \.xyz domains, Generation XYZ, considers some domain names to be premium domain names\.
+You can't register premium \.xyz domains with or transfer them to Route 53\.
+For more information, see the [Generation XYZ](https://gen.xyz) website\.
 **Privacy protection \(applies to all contact types: person, company, association, and public body\)**
 All information is hidden except organization name\.
 **Internationalized domain names**